cetrespeo/ESP32-E-Paper-Weather/README.md

 # Libraries
 Please maintain stuck to the library recommendation on the ".ino" file.
 Don't install library versions higher than those expressly indicated as you could suffer incompatibilities.

+Attached you have a working zip you can extract on your libraries folder and make it works with Android 1.8.19 and EP32 1.0.4 libraries.

  Specially:

  Board Manager ESP32  // Maximum allowed 1.0.4 as 1.0.5 or higher are too big for this app (or resize partition as shown before)